trusted-programming/warning-history/README.md

 # warning-history

-This script processes the history of a source Git repository of Rust project in order to find out how warnings have been addressed.
+This script processes the history of a source Git repository of Rust projects in order to find out how warnings have been addressed.

 ## Synoposis: